florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/loads/smpmsm/models.rst

 ==============================================================
 Surface-mounted permanent magnet synchronous motor computation
 ==============================================================
-The sizing and performance modeling for most electric motor are often inaccurate due to the unconventional design.
-Therefore, the SM PMSM with nonsalient radial flux and supplied with sinewave currents is selected, based on its simplicity and having a relative accurate modeling.
-This figure demonstrate the essential parts of a SM PMSM.
+This model represent a SM PMSM with nonsalient radial flux and supplied with sinewave currents.
+This choice simplifies the modeling process with providing accurate representation of the PMSM characteristic.
+This figure, provided by one of the main thesis of HASTECS project :cite:`touhami:2020`, demonstrates the central part of a SM PMSM. :math:`L_m` is the length of the motor’s active electromagnetic part.
+As in other PMSMs, the stator bore slots between adjacent teeth hold the wound cables, served as the electromagnets.
+Unlike :ref:`AF PMSM <afpmsm>`, the permanent magnets are mounted directly on the rotor’s outer surface.

 .. image:: ../../../../../img/cylindrical_pmsm.svg
     :width: 600
     :align: center

 .. contents::

 ***********************
 Performance calculation
 ***********************
-Most of the performance calculations shares a similar approach as the :ref:`AFPMSM <afpmsm>` model, except the losses caused by various factors.
+Most of the performance calculations shares a similar approach as the :ref:`AF PMSM <afpmsm>` model, except the losses caused by various factors.
 The three primary sources of losses in the Surface-mounted PMSM as modeled in the HASTECS project :cite:`touhami:2020` are presented below.